 Monitoring and improvement of the environmental management system of the Port of Barcelona: Monitoring of water and air quality in the port environment.
 Prevention and remediation of soil contamination.
-Prevention of accidental contamination due to spills of hydrocarbons or other chemical substances into port waters.
-Protection of the port environment from third-party actions.
+Prevention of accidental contamination due to spills of hydrocarbons or other substances.